awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 You can develop a sample application for a Feedback Sentiment Analyzer (FSA) that accomplishes the following tasks:

-1. Host the static website assets within an Amazon S3 bucket, and utilize Amazon CloudFront for their distribution.
+1. Hosts static website assets in an Amazon Simple Storage Service (Amazon S3) bucket, and uses an Amazon CloudFront distribution to serve the website.
-2. Implement authenticated access to Amazon API Gateway through Amazon Cognito.
+2. Implements authenticated access to Amazon API Gateway through Amazon Cognito.
-3. Configure Amazon API Gateway to deposit items into an Amazon S3 bucket, subsequently triggering an EventBridge rule that initiates a Step Functions workflow.
+3. Configures Amazon API Gateway to deposit items into an S3 bucket, subsequently triggering an Amazon EventBridge rule that initiates an AWS Step Functions workflow.
 4. The Step Functions workflow leverages AWS Lambda, Amazon Textract, Amazon Comprehend, Amazon Translate, and Amazon Polly to execute the core business logic.
-5. Metadata gets stored within Amazon DynamoDB, while audio files are stored within the same Amazon S3 bucket referenced in step 3.
+5. Metadata gets stored within Amazon DynamoDB, while audio files are stored in the same S3 bucket referenced in step 3.
-Amazon API Gateway retrieves the metadata from Amazon DynamoDB
+6. Amazon API Gateway retrieves the metadata from Amazon DynamoDB.

 ![AWS Photo Analyzer](images/overview.png)

-As displayed in this illustration, the FSA application uses the following AWS services:
+As displayed in the preceding illustration, the FSA application uses the following AWS services:

-* Extract text using Amazon Textract
+* Amazon Textract - Extracts text
-* Detect sentiment using Amazon Comprehend
+* Amazon Comprehend - Detects sentiment
-* Translate to English using Amazon Translate
+* Amazon Translate - Translates to English
-* Synthesize to human-like speech using Amazon Polly
+* Amazon Polly - Synthesizes to human-like speech

 #### Topics

 + Prerequisites
-+ Understand the feedback sentiment analyzer application
++ Understand the Feedback Sentiment Analyzer application
 + Create an IntelliJ project
 + Add the POM dependencies to your project
 + Create the Java classes